cdapio/tigon/tigon-docs/developer-guide/source/architecture.rst

 System Architecture
 -----------------------

-The Tigon system consists of a four main software components: query translator, runtime system, cluster manager, and applications:
+The TigonSQL system consists of a four main software components: query translator, runtime system, cluster manager, and applications:

 - **Query translator** translates TigonSQL queries submitted to the system into multiple